The Slow Boat from Thailand to Laos [2023 Guide]

 Disclosure: Some links on this page are affiliate links.
 We always write our articles before checking if affiliate links are available.

 The journey from Thailand to Laos onboard the slow boat takes around two days in total, with boat travel time maxing out at around seven to eight hours each day.
-Those on board the slow boat will spend the evening in Pak Beng village, allowing them a glimpse into local life.
+Those on board the slow boat will spend the evening in Pak Beng village in Laod, allowing them a glimpse into local life.

 Two Children in a Laos Village